sonarahbar/xgboost-polars-classification/README.md

 Within wellbeing-focused service organisations, clients are often allocated funding to support their mental health, physical wellbeing, or personal development.
 Despite the availability of these resources, a considerable proportion of allocated funds remains unspent, frequently due to a lack of timely engagement rather than an absence of need.
 This underutilisation not only limits the effectiveness of support programs but also represents a missed opportunity for clients to access services that could significantly improve their quality of life.

-To address this issue, we developed a machine learning model to identify clients who may require a timely reminder about their available funding.
-The model flags individuals based on their historical funding usage and service engagement patterns—enabling targeted outreach to those most at risk of leaving funds unused.
-For instance, a wellbeing provider might use such a system to ensure clients make full use of their allocated support resources.
+To address this challenge, we developed a machine learning model designed to identify clients who may require a timely reminder regarding their available funding.
+The model flags individuals based on their historical funding utilisation and service engagement patterns, enabling targeted and proactive outreach to those most at risk of leaving funds unutilised.
+This data-driven approach supports service providers in facilitating more effective use of allocated resources and enhancing overall client outcomes.

 ---